Setup FuckingNode¶

 Notification threshold | 10000 milliseconds. notification-threshold

-As you can see, you're shown at the end the key used to change a setting (it appears italic in your terminal).
+As you can see, you're shown at the end the key used to change a setting (it appears italic in your terminal, if it supports that).

 Change settings¶

-To change them, execute fuckingnode settings change (KEY) (VALUE)
+To change them, execute fkn settings change (KEY) (VALUE), for example:

 Additional settings commands¶